DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 - COST
     - CapEx (Capital Expense) of buying hardware and software, setting up data centers, etc. are reduced or eliminated
 - GLOBAL SCALE
-    - cloud services can scale globally at a rapid pace. services can be set up and offered to customers from a geographic location close to them
+    - Cloud services can scale globally at a rapid pace. services can be set up and offered to customers from a geographic location close to them

 - SPEED / AGILITY
     - Services are provide on demand and vast amounts of resources can be provisioned within minutes

 - PRODUCTIVITY
-    - cloud services remove the need for many time-consuming tasks such as procuring physical servers, racking them, cabling, installing and updating equipment, etc.
+    - Cloud services remove the need for many time-consuming tasks such as procuring physical servers, racking them, cabling, installing and updating equipment, etc.
 - RELIABILITY
     - Backups in the cloud are very easy to perform.
 Data can be mirrored at multiple sites in different geographic locations to support disaster recovery